eligrey/FileSaver.js/README.md

 ```js
 FileSaver.saveAs("https://httpbin.org/image", "image.jpg");
 ```
-Using URLs within the same origin will just use `a[download]` Otherwise, it will first check if it supports cors header with a synchronously head request if it does it will download the data and save it using blob URLs if not it will try to download it using `a[download]`
+Using URLs within the same origin will just use `a[download]`.
+Otherwise, it will first check if it supports cors header with a synchronous head request.
+If it does, it will download the data and save using blob URLs.
+If not, it will try to download it using `a[download]`.

 The standard W3C File API [`Blob`][4] interface is not available in all browsers.
 [Blob.js][5] is a cross-browser `Blob` implementation that solves this.